Why do we have bank holidays?

 They're the dates in the diary we look forward to each year but have you ever wondered why we have bank holidays?

-Bank holidays are a welcome annual treat in the UK, with many of us enjoying these rare days off from work with friends and family or to spend time with the kids outside of school holidays.
+Bank holidays are a welcome annual treat in the UK, and many of use want to know how many Bank Holidays are there in 2023, so we can best enjoy these rare days off from work with friends and family or spend time with the kids outside of school holidays.

 Religious events like Christmas and Easter are probably the most famous bank holidays, though the May Day bank holiday and Boxing Day are two other important national holidays that also allow us some much needed time off.